ROADMAP: How to Get a Divorce in Vermont

 Video: Getting a divorce in Vermont — Steps 3 to 6

-There are a few different sets of forms to fill out for your divorce case, depending on your situation.
+There are a few different sets of forms to fill out for your divorce, dissolution or legal separation case, depending on your situation.
 We tell you about the forms in this step.

 FORMS